The Lyapunov exponent of holomorphic maps: Introduction

 In recent years, dynamical systems with different non-uniform hyperbolicity conditions have been studied.
-Speaking about one-dimensional (real or complex) dynamics, such restrictions are often put on the derivatives at critical values of the map (see last Section).
+Speaking about one-dimensional (real or complex) dynamics, such restrictions are often put on the critical orbits of the map, such as Collet-Eckmann~\cite{CE}, semi-hyperbolic~\cite{CJY} and other conditions, see e.g. \cite{NS, Przytycki, GS, BvS, RS}.
+See also subsections~\ref{comp}-\ref{hist} of the Introduction.

 Simplest and most studied are unicritical polynomial maps $f(z)=z^d+c$ and exponential maps $E(z)=a\exp(z)$.
 In the first two results, we prove that for each such polynomial or exponential map without sinks, but otherwise arbitrary, there is always a certain expansion along the critical orbit.

 \begin{theorem} Let $f(z)=z^d+c$, where $d\ge 2$ and $c\in \C$.
 Assume that $c$ does not belong to the basin of an attracting cycle.
 Then

 \end{theorem}

 Theorem~\ref{uni} has been known before for real $c$ (more generally, for S-unimodal maps of an interval)~\cite{nowsan}.